 Back to the margaritas...

-Let’s talk about how I am addicted to salt, shall we?
+Let's talk about how I am addicted to salt, shall we?
 Seriously, I am licking the glasses clean when I have a margarita.
 When I had the Spicy Pineapple Margarita at Bakersfield, the salt was what was most appealing.
-Since I had Tajin in the cabinet, I decided to use it in my attempt at the knock-off spicy pineapple margarita.
+So since I had Tajin in the cabinet, I then decided to use it in my attempt at the knock-off spicy pineapple margarita.

 Nailed it.
 People, buy Tajin Seasoning right now.